Best Used Estate Cars Under £10k in 2025

 A ski hatch helps with the Superb’s practicality, and the 60/40 split rear seat is quick and simple to tip forward, freeing up a cavernous load area, so if you need anything more than this, you should buy a van.
 In the cabin, there are similar amounts of head- and legroom and comfort, and the Superb takes the same approach to its driving experience.
 Some will prefer the sportier feel of a BMW 3 Series Touring, but the Skoda is grippy, precise, and vice-free.

-There is a range of petrol and diesel engines to choose from, and we’d go for the 2.0-litre turbodiesel with 138bhp for its blend of power and fuel economy.
-Reckon on getting a 2015 Elegance model with 80,000 miles for our £10,000 budget.
-Alternatively, if you wanted many of the same virtues but were prepared to sacrifice a little in outright practicality in favour of something faster and a little more sporty, you could opt for the smaller Octavia Estate, which is available in high-performance vRS form.
+There is a range of petrol and diesel engines to choose from, with manual and DSG automatic gearboxes on offer.
+We’d go for the 2.0-litre turbodiesel with 148bhp for its blend of power and fuel economy.
+Reckon on getting a 2017 2.0 TDI SE Technology model with 80,000 miles for our £10,000 budget, or a higher-spec SE L with a few more more miles on the clock.
+Alternatively, if you wanted many of the same virtues but were prepared to sacrifice a little in outright practicality in favour of something faster and a little more sporty, you could opt for the smaller Octavia Estate, which is also available in high-performance vRS form.

 Skoda Superb Review